Manafesting a New Life

 Well I’ve got that now, and I think I might be hooked on the feeling!
 Which is partly why I’ve decided to minimise my life into the size of a 70L backpack for an indefinite amount of time.
 Not an entirely easy feat I might add, but more on packing and minimalism in my next post.

 Yep, I’m going to freelance myself around South-east Asia with just my backpack and my laptop and frankly why the hell not?
 Unfortunately sometimes in the the west its quite hard to get yourself off the ground when you’re setting yourself up.
 You really need to work your toosh off just to pay the rent, which doesn’t always leave time for working on your own projects, let alone looking after yourself.
 Needless to say, it can be difficult to find your balance.
-Even more so in the big cities… The chances of buying a property go from zero to absolute crap.
-I’m just not interested in WORK WORK WORK WORK, so I can BUY BUY BUY BUY whilst constantly managing my stress levels and looking forward to my two holidays a year.
+Even more so in the big cities… The chances of buying a property go from zero to no chance.
+I’m just not interested in working, just so I can consume, whilst constantly managing my stress levels and looking forward to my two holidays a year.
 NO, I want to meet interesting people, travel to new places and live a healthy, happy balanced life where I’m constantly learning.
-Travel isn’t for everyone but for right now, it’s ALL I want!
+Travel isn’t for everyone but for right now, it’s all I want!

-Aside from setting myself up as a freelance graphic designer and becoming a certified yoga teacher, I’ve really learnt a lot about myself over these past couple of years since coming back to Australia.
-About who I am, what I want and how important it is to let go of that shit that doesn’t serve you.
-Break those bad habits and those vicious cycles/patterns that are causing you harm.
-Which is very hard to do when you are so blissfully unaware.
+Aside from setting myself up as a freelance Graphic Designer and becoming a certified Yoga Teacher, I’ve learnt a lot about myself over these past years.
+About who I am, what I want and how important it is to let go of all that doesn’t serve you.
 You’ve got to face things head on.
 Which isn’t fun or pretty, but sometimes you have to go through hell to get to heaven!
 Believe me, there have been sleepless nights where I’ve been overcome by fear and uncertainty about my future and have felt completely lost and alone.
 Not a fun time, but I got through it and I am a truly lucky soul to have a supportive family who have been there for me as I dived deep into my fears only to come back up the other side stronger, happier and healthier.

 Don’t get me wrong, I have by no means ‘made it’ and I’m certainly no trustafarian!
 This is precisely why I’m heading to Chiang Mai in Northern Thailand on Monday for the next three months!
-To ultimately ‘work my arse off’ whilst still being able to afford living in an apartment on my own, practicing/potentially teaching yoga when I want, meeting interesting new folk and getting weekly massages!
+To ultimately work hard, whilst still being able to afford living in an apartment on my own, practicing yoga when I want, meeting interesting new folk and getting weekly massages!
 I mean, it makes sense, right?